Introduction

 - Abstract Sculptures: Form the hardwood into various shapes to craft abstract sculptures.
 Combining different wood tones can enhance vibrancy.
 Secure pieces with wood glue or small nails, and finish with a clear coat to showcase the wood’s natural beauty.

 - Wooden Mosaics: Cut the hardwood into small tiles to assemble a mosaic.
-Arrange these tiles into a pattern or image on a wooden or canvas base, allowing for limitless creativity and resulting in a one-of-a-kind art piece.
+Arrange these tiles into a pattern or image on a wooden or canvas base, allowing for limitless creativity and a one-of-a-kind art piece.

 While these projects can be exciting, they may also present challenges.
 Here are some helpful tips: